abhijitkar10/S1-T3-RPMS/README.md

 focused on critical parameters for tracking, optimizing, and ensuring the safety of a runner’s performance.

+3.Features:
-3. **Features**: This system is designed to assist athletes in monitoring their performance during running sessions, using both sequential and combinational circuits.
+This system is designed to assist athletes in monitoring their performance during running sessions, using both sequential and combinational circuits.
 It consists of five key
 components:
   1. The Heartbeat Monitoring System plays a crucial role in ensuring the athlete’s safety during workouts.
 It continuously monitors heart rate inputs taken at regular intervals and calculates the average heartbeat instantaneously.
 The system has two types of classifications: